Get In Touch

 But for many a year, Opportunities (Let’s Make Lots Of Money), the Pet Shop Boys satire on Loadsamoney capitalist culture, and the Flying Lizards perennial have also been particularly over-used with any footage of somebody who looks like a slightly snooty yuppie waving their wad around, and much loved by any programme-maker who’s clunkily attempting to make an ironic point.

 Lest we forget, it was record producer David Cunningham, “master of studio decks, tape splicing and the paraphernalia of recording” who led the Lizards, founding the combo in 1976 when he had the idea to “get some musicians together and experiment with sounds”.
-In what is perhaps the first postmodern pop song, in 1979 this art-pop collective bagged a weird and supremely unlikely hit, inching its capitalist mantra to number five in the British charts the year Margaret Thatcher entered Downing Street for “a very very long time.“
+In what is perhaps the first postmodern pop song, in 1979 this art-pop collective bagged a weird and supremely unlikely hit, inching its capitalist mantra to number five in the British charts the first week of September 1979, the year Margaret Thatcher entered Downing Street for “a very very long time.“

 And the rest, as Neil Tennant used to say, is history.